Friends of Quarry Park

 (b) Election of Chair

-Erica Oulton was proposed by TW, seconded by MB and agreed.
-Note
+Erica Oulton was thanked for her work as Chair and proposed by TW, seconded by MS and agreed.

 (c) Election of Secretary